appcelerator-forks/appcelerator-training.TiSchool/course_structure.md

 * I will make myself available to students via email
 * I'm going to use the Startup Weekend-style class lab project suggested below.

+## Outline

+For now, the outline is on <a href="https://github.com/appcelerator-training/TiSchool/blob/master/outline.md">this page</a>.

 ## Equipment

 Titanium Mobile is at the mercy of the mobile operating system publishers when it comes to required hardware/software.
 This is because Titanium uses those vendors' software development kits in the app building process.
 That means to develop an iOS app, you'll need a Mac -- Apple publishes its tools for OS X only.
 You can develop Android on either Mac or Windows.
 In any case, you'll need to download and install those software development kits in addition to Titanium.